How to Create a Wild life garden

 Creating a wild flower garden

 The garden illustrated above was created almost by chance; it is what nature provided.
 If you want to create a more specific look, you can add to the backdrop of wild flowers by planting additional perennial wildflowers of your choice.
-This also speeds up the process as it can take quite some time, (as in a number of years) for wildflowers to establish themselves naturally.
+This also speeds up the process as it can take quite some time (as in a number of years) for wildflowers to establish themselves naturally.

-You can do this several ways.
+You can do this in several ways.

 The first is to introduce established plants, which I have done in a small way: planting Cirsium rivulare 'Atropurpureum' .
 Although not a native wildflower plant, it looks good in a wild setting and the bees go mad for it, so I added it in alongside the steam.
 This is also a perennial, and so graces the garden each year.